Cane Corso Diseases: Typical Diseases – An Overview

 Hip dysplasia (HD)

-Treatment: painkillers, physiotherapy, weight control, surgery in severe cases.
+Treatment: Pain medication, physiotherapy, weight control, surgery in severe cases.

 Elbow dysplasia (ED)

-Symptoms: Front leg lameness, swelling in the elbow joint, pain when moving.
+Symptoms: Foreleg lameness, swelling in the elbow joint, pain when moving.

-Treatment: painkillers, physiotherapy, modified exercise, surgery in severe cases.
+Treatment: Pain medication, physiotherapy, adapted exercise, surgery in severe cases.

-Symptoms: fatigue, cough, difficulty breathing, loss of appetite, fainting.
+Symptoms: Fatigue, cough, breathing difficulties, loss of appetite, fainting spells.

-Treatment: Medication, heart-healthy exercise, regular vet visits, adjusted diet.
+Treatment: Medication, heart-healthy training, regular veterinary visits, adapted diet.

 Conjunctivitis

-A balanced diet is very important for the health and well-being of a Cane Corso.
-Fresh meat and vegetables should be the main components of the diet.
+A balanced diet is of great importance for the health and well-being of a Cane Corso.
+Fresh meat and vegetables should be the main components of its diet.

-Many dog owners swear by barfing because it gives them control over the nutrients their dog receives.
-However, it is important to seek advice from a veterinarian in advance to avoid deficiency symptoms.
+Many dog owners swear by raw feeding (BARF) because it allows them to control the nutrients their dog receives.
+However, it's important to consult a veterinarian beforehand to avoid nutritional deficiencies.

 Ready-made food

-High-quality dog food can also be a good alternative, as long as it contains a high meat content and little grain.
+High-quality dog food can also be a good alternative, as long as it contains a high proportion of meat and little grain.
 Make sure the food is age-appropriate and contains all the necessary nutrients.

 What signs indicate hip dysplasia in my Cane Corso?